zachMitchell/printerBot/readme.md

 * Print as many pictures on a page as your cpu can crunch.
 Images fit inside a dynamic grid; Stressed tested to hold well over 50 images on one page.
 * @mentions - print names of users, bots and roles!
 * Cooldowns - limit how many pages users can print at one time.
+* Youtube Thumbnails show up when a link to youtube is present!
+(U.S based links only)
+* Any other links get added as qr-codes for you to scan (youtube links also get qr-codes)

 ## Example pages